D1ssolute/D1ssolute/README.md

 **Talking about education and skills:**

 - Graduating in 2025 from Peter the Great Saint Petersburg Polytechnic University
-- Student at mechatronics and robotics field of study=
+- Student at mechatronics and robotics field of study
 - Python, C++, C
-- ROS, Docker, MATLAB, CAD and ECAD working experience
+- ROS, Docker, MATLAB, Linux, Git, CAD and ECAD working experience
-- 💬 You can ask me about my projects and collaboration options
+- You can ask me about my projects and collaboration options
-- 📫 Contact me: makarov.dslt@gmail.com or https://t.me/makarov_gv
+- Contact me: makarov.dslt@gmail.com or https://t.me/makarov_gv

 **GitHub statistics:**